42kevinzheng/Text-Summarization-Project/README.md

 # Text-Summarization-Project
 The final project for Text Processing.
-This python uses the NLTK python library.
+This python program uses the NLTK python library.
+Use an IDE to run the program.